ALLT Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• MVNO Opportunities: The partnership with Compax is seen as a significant growth opportunity, although revenue realization may take time as it depends on the success of the MVNOs.
+• The partnership with MVNOs is seen as a long-term growth opportunity, although immediate revenue impact may be limited.